 Provides financial assistance for eligible intercity passenger rail grade crossing improvement projects, positive train control implementation projects, and Passenger Rail Corridor Investment Plan projects.

-FRA will be soliciting statements of interest from groups of states that wish to participate in an FRA-led planning process for multi-state passenger rail networks.
-Check back soon for additional information.
+FRA solicits statements of interest from groups of states that wish to participate in an FRA-led planning process for multi-state passenger rail networks.
+(Posted October 20, 2014)